citp/privacy-policy-historical/c/co/com/comm100.com.md

-> *The following text is extracted and transformed from the comm100.com privacy policy that was archived on 2015-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150630053827id_/http%3A//www.comm100.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the comm100.com privacy policy that was archived on 2015-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151230220425id_/http%3A//www.comm100.com/privacy) for the most accurate reproduction.*

 # Comm100 Company Privacy Policy

-**Last Updated on December 3, 2014**
+**Last Updated on September 23, 2015**

 Comm100 Network Corporation (herein referred to as "We", "Comm100" or the "Company") is committed to protecting the privacy of your information.
 This Privacy Policy describes Comm100's information practices.